-To check if yum is installed, run the command:
+To check if yum is installed on Debian/Ubuntu, run the command:

 If you get the error message above, it means yum is not in your PATH.
 You can also use the RPM Package Manager (RPM) to check if it knows whether or not yum is installed.

 # rpm -q yum package yum is not installed